DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_financeutilities/Setup/ENCRYPTION/Encryption-decryption.md

 ---
-# required metadata
+layout: product-content

-title: Finance Utilities
+header: Finance Utilities
-description: Encryption / decryption
-author: Monica du Toit
-manager: Pontus Ek
-ms.date: 2025-03-25
-ms.topic: article
-ms.prod:
-ms.service: dynamics-ax-applications
-ms.technology:

-# optional metadata

-ms.search.form:  DXCEncryptionParameters
-audience: Application User
-# ms.devlang:
-ms.reviewer: Monica du Toit

-# ms.tgt_pltfrm:
-# ms.custom: ["21901", "intro-internal"]
-ms.search.region: FinanceUtilFeature
-# ms.search.industry: [leave blank for most, retail, public sector]
-ms.author: Monica du Toit
-ms.search.validFrom: 2016-05-31
-ms.dyn365.ops.version: AX 7.0.1
+toc: true
 ---

 # Encryption / Decryption
 Encryption / Decryption is available utilising the **DXC Encryption** model.

 Once below has been setup, the functionality can be used on the following Finance utilities functionality:
-- Encrypt option on [Electronic reporting export connections](../ACCOUNTS-PAYABLE/Save-electronic-reporting-file-to-secure-location.md) to send encrypted GER Vendor EFT files
+- Encrypt option on [Electronic reporting export connections](../ACCOUNTS-PAYABLE/Save-electronic-reporting-file-to-secure-location) to send encrypted GER Vendor EFT files
-- Decrypt option on [Financial utilities connection](../CASH-AND-BANK-MANAGEMENT/Finance-utilities-connections.md) to decrypt a bank statement file imported using periodic task **Import bank statements via financial utilities connection**
+- Decrypt option on [Financial utilities connection](../CASH-AND-BANK-MANAGEMENT/Finance-utilities-connections) to decrypt a bank statement file imported using periodic task **Import bank statements via financial utilities connection**

 ## Generate
 DXC Encryption allows users to generate keys within Finance and Operations.